asheohto/Disable-Sonar-Gaming-Chat-Media-devices/README.md

     Removes the unnecessary playback clutter but keeps the Sonar Microphone enhancements active.
 You get the noise cancellation without the mess.

-* **Automated Cleanup**
+* **Smart Detection**

-    Waits for SteelSeries Sonar to finish loading on startup, then immediately disables the unused virtual channels.
+    No more fixed timers.
+Sonus v2.0 actively watches for SteelSeries to load and cleans up the audio devices the exact moment they appear.

 * **Silent Operation**

     Runs quietly in the background (System Tray).
 No windows, no pop-ups, no distractions.

-* **Simple Setup**
+* **Friendly Setup**

-    On the first run, it asks if you want to run automatically on startup.
-Click "Yes" and you're done.
+    Features Skylar to guide you through the one-click startup process.

 ## Notes!
 If the program fails to run during startup, makes sure that Sonus.exe is enabled in Startup Apps.